 Because of the need to determine if Foley catheter placement is safe, evaluation of the genitourinary system is generally performed in a retrograde fashion: rule out urethral injury before bladder (usually by physical exam), then bladder (by placing a Foley catheter) before ureteral or renal injury.

 A Foley catheter may be placed once physical examination supports the integrity of the urethra.
 As mentioned previously, if any signs of urethral injury are present, perform a RUG first.
-If the urethrogram is negative or ...
+If the urethrogram is negative or not indicated, a ...